ZettelGeist/zettelgeist/docs/tutorial-Word.md

 ## So, with that flexibilty in mind, let's make your first note.

-### For now, just go to Google Docs (or Word, or...your choice -- but we will use Google Docs as the main example here since we all have access and some familiarity with this editor.)
+### For now, just go to Word, or GDocs (on the other tab)...your choice.

-- Start a new Doc.
+- Start a new document.

 - Then take one step that will help with this experiment.

-  - Go to "Tools>Preferences" and **uncheck** most of the automatic styling elements.
+  - Go to "Tools>Preferences>AutoCorrect" and **uncheck** most of the automatic styling elements.
+(This is based on the Mac version, but it should be about the same on the PC.)

-`Uncheck "Automatically capitalize" "Use smart quotes" "Automatically detect lists" and the main "Automatic substitution."`
+    - Uncheck "Capitalize first letter of sentences"

+    -  Under "AutoFormat As You Type" uncheck "Automatic bulleted lists" and ""Straight quotes with smart quotes" and all the others.

   - We want the simplest and plainest characters possible (most programs add fancier "unicode" characters with these features -- but we don't need them and they actually mess up searching and finding later).

   - You can always turn these back on later, but you probably wouldn't miss most of these anyway.

-- Close preferences and then just look at your plain Doc page.
+- Close preferences and then just look at your plain document page.
 But now you can think of it a little differently.
 This is now a _notecard_ (right out of your 3 x 5 package)!
 Even though it is on a supercomputer in the "cloud" linked to the internet, it is just a "card" now.
 Let's just fill it in as we would by hand.

 - Let's say you want to give it a title (remember, it's up to you whether you need a title, but this will remind you what this field and other subsequent ones in this research session are about).